When I was visiting my brother over the holidays, he told me he wanted to say something, and that he hoped it wouldn’t upset me.

-I found an email from her that contains the recipe.
+I found the email from her that contains the recipe.
 It calls for “3/4 c shortening” but her instructions say to “cream the butter and sugar”.
 Hmmm.
-It’s true that when I made them — with butter– they spread more than Mom’s did, which would indicate that she used shortening.
+It’s true that when I made them (with butter), they spread more than Mom’s did, which would indicate that she used shortening.
 But I found that chilling the dough before baking solved this problem and didn’t think about it again until the Banana Nugget intervention of Christmas ’09.

-I bring all of this up because there are some treacherously ripe bananas on my table right now, and I’m thinking about making a batch.
+I bring all of this up because there are some bananas blackening on my table right now, and I’m thinking about making a batch.

 But if you think I’m going to use anything but butter, you are sorely mistaken.